TrueBlocks/trueblocks-core/test/gold/tools/getBloom/getBloom_README.txt

 `Notes:`

 - `block_list` is a space-separated list of values, a start-end range, a `special`, or any combination.
-- This tool retrieves information from the local node or the ${FALLBACK} node, if configured (see documentation).
+- This tool retrieves information from the local node or rpcProvider if configured (see documentation).
 - `special` blocks are detailed under `whenBlock --list`.